bgK/swagger-backwards-compat-maven-plugin/README.md

     Clients using the old spec may rely on it being present and fail with the new implementation.

-* **PropertyTypeChangedRule**: The type of a property was change.
+* **PropertyTypeChangedRule**: The type of a property was changed.

     Clients using the old spec may fail to interpret the new type.
 This rule triggers on all type changes.
-There is no such thing as a backwards compatible types at the moment.
+There is no such thing as backwards compatible types at the moment.

 * **AddedRequiredRequestParameterRule**: A new required parameter was added to a request.